Wide subcategories of $d$-cluster tilting subcategories: Proof of Theorem B

 we obtain a complex isomorphic to

-Indeed, this follows as $\Hom_{ \Phi }( s,- )$ and $- \underset{ \Gamma }{ \otimes } s$ restrict to quasi-inverse equivalences between $\add( s )$ and $\add( \Gamma )$.
+Indeed, this follows as $\Hom_{ \Phi }( s,- )$ and $- \underset{ \Gamma }{ \otimes } s$ restrict to quasi-inverse equivalences between $\add( s_{ \Phi } )$ and $\add( \Gamma_{ \Gamma } )$.
 Consequently,

-Since $g \in \cG$ is arbitrary we conclude $\cG \underset{ \Gamma }{ \otimes } s = \cW$, that is $\cW = G( \cG )$.
+Observe that if $w$ varies through $\cW$, then $g = \Hom_{ \Phi }( s,w )$ varies through all of $\cG$ by definition.
+Hence we conclude $\cG \underset{ \Gamma }{ \otimes } s = \cW$, that is $\cW = G( \cG )$.
 We also conclude $\Tor^{ \Gamma }_{ >0 }( \cG,s ) = 0$ whence ${}_{\Gamma}s$ is projective by Lemma \ref{lem:homdim}.
 Combining with conditions (i) and (ii) in Theorem B shows that Lemma \ref{lem:big_embedding} applies.
-Hence parts (a) and (b) of that lemma say that parts (a) and (b) of Proposition \ref{pro:Proto_B} hold, so the proposition implies that $G( \cG )$ is wide.
+Hence parts (a) and (b) of that lemma say that parts (a) and (b) of Proposition \ref{pro:Proto_B} hold, so that proposition implies that $G( \cG )$ is wide.
 Lemma \ref{lem:big_embedding}(a) gives that $G$ is full and faithful, so it restricts to an equivalence